Episode 8 - l Want Cannabis To Be Awesome with Rama Mayo with Rama Mayo

 On this week’s episode, Eric & Isaac are joined by Rama Mayo from Green Street who has an amazing story of how he got into cannabis.

-Rama chats about how everything he knows he learned from skateboarding and punk rock growing up.
-Rama was a pioneer in the music scene and launched the careers of Jimmy Eat World, The Hives, At The Drive-In, Say Anything & many more.
+Rama Mayo chats about how everything he knows he learned from skateboarding and punk rock growing up.
+Rama Mayo was a pioneer in the music scene and launched the careers of Jimmy Eat World, The Hives, At The Drive-In, Say Anything & many more.

 In 2007 Rama Mayo started a fashion trade show with Steve Aoki.
 A few years later he started an advertising agency & art gallery which has slowly evolved into his work at Green Street, a firm 100% dedicated to Cannabis.